 - Walk to your campsite as if you were doing your normal day hike.
 Remember it’s not a race.
 Arrive well before dark so that your camp set up is easy.
-Trying to set up gear that you may not be overly familiar with in the dark is not easy
+Trying to set up gear that you may not be overly familiar with in the dark adds an additional layer of complexity.

 - Select an appropriate campsite.
 Do a walk around the whole area while its still light so that you know what’s there e.g. ants nests

 - Flat ground, smoothish ground.
 Get rid of any rocks, sticks and sharp objects from underneath your tent.
 If you are on a slope sleep with you feet down hill.
 Sleeping with your head down hill gives me a headache and sleeping with the slope across your tent means that you end up one the side of the tent.